ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Ollie - I have reorganised and fixed the tile map code, in addition to suggesting the thematic and aesthetic inspiration for our project.

+Huseyin - I have implemented the code for the torch mechanic

+Cherry - I have coded the items that can be picked up

 Amelia - I have drawn the sprites and texture design

+Bani -

 THEMES
 We are going for a horror, anxious theme, focusing on a person lost in the dark with only a small light for guidance.
 The structure will be that of a maze, with a claustrophobic, scary environment, with all but the player's immediate area enveloped in darkness.